Waiver and Release — requirement by anyone attending

 - A person from another province or country is welcome to play but cannot gain entry into Golf Canada’s national championship through our quota spot system.

-- The National Athlete Assistance subsidy guidelines can be read here.
+- The National Athlete Assistance subsidy guidelines can be read below.

-- UPDATE: June 2020 – all Golf Canada National Championships have been cancelled due to COVID-19.
+- UPDATE: Golf Canada National Championships are subject to approval due to COVID-19.

 REMINDER: The Golf Saskatchewan Codes of Conduct applies to players & teams attending Regional, National and International Events (sanctioned/conducted by Golf Canada and the like).
 This is above and beyond the policies and Code of Conduct at the championship being played.